manofgod747/The-Fundamental-Principles-of-Law/README.md

 Freedom is a given.

-The best law is short and easy to understand.
+The best law is minimal.
 More text is more corruption.

 ## Axioms of Law
 1. Justice